Skip to content

 bash

-Per-recipe health detail including kid, trained_at, best_class, and load errors.
+Per-recipe health detail including load errors and artifact identifiers.

 Authentication: Required (X-API-Key).

-Per-recipe detail is behind authentication because it includes artifact key identifiers (kid) which should not be publicly discoverable.
-Use GET /health for unauthenticated probe-safe status.
+Per-recipe detail is behind authentication because it includes artifact key identifiers (kid) that should not be publicly discoverable.
+Use GET /v1/health for unauthenticated probe-safe status.

 json